 Abuse of trust is at the heart of many of the data breaches making news headlines on an almost daily basis, he said, and it is what essentially enabled whistleblowers Edward Snowden and Chelsea Manning to access thousands of confidential files that were not directly related to their jobs without there being any monitoring in place for potentially malicious actions on the internal network.

 “At its core, the zero trust model is about eliminating the concept of trust and trusted systems because [in the context of digital systems] trust is a vulnerability.
 It provides no value to an organisation, so we need to mitigate trust, just like any other vulnerability, and control access on a need-to-know basis,” said Kindervag.

-Kindervag said the problem with talking about a systems as being “trusted” is that it encourages people to do “unique and dangerous things” such as stopping to do proper validation checks and allowing that system to access things it should not be allowed to access.
+Kindervag said the problem with talking about systems being “trusted” is that it encourages people to do “unique and dangerous things” such as not stopping to do proper validation checks and allowing that system to access things it should not be allowed to access.

 While Kindervag is pleased by the fact that his concept is gaining traction around the globe, partly driven by new data protection legislation such as the EU’s General Data Protection Regulation (GDPR), he notes that some security suppliers are trying to capitalise on the growing interest by using the term zero trust, but applying it inaccurately.